 If you love the fresh air, the feel of pavement or dirt beneath your feet, and the changing scenery, winter doesn’t have to stop you from running outdoors.
 You can stay active – and safe – in colder temperatures if you prepare accordingly and follow these winter running tips.

 1. Staying warm

 Layering is essential for winter running.
 Be sure to choose moisture wicking layers that you can remove if you warm up more than expected.
 How do you know you’re warmed up enough?
 A good indicator is to start off with stretching and some activities before you hit your course.
 If you get your heart rate up for 5-10 minutes, you may realize you don’t need that heavy coat you originally planned on wearing.
 It’s also important to keep in mind factors such as your body size, run duration and intensity of workout when layering.
-This chart can help figure out exactly what to wear when you lace up for a winter run.

 2. Keeping warm